GreySole/Spooder/README.md

 ## Windows

-Get the installer app!
-It has Node.js built in and will take care of installation for you.
+Get the Manager app on <a href="https://github.com/GreySole/SpooderInstallerSharp/releases/latest">Windows!</a> It has Node.js built in and will take care of installation for you.
 (Other platforms will be supported later.
 Linux is next.)

 ## Manual (Command line)